 Furthermore, self-securitised RMBS will also be exempted from the requirement where the authorised deposit-taking institution (ADI) is subject to APRA's minimum liquidity holdings (MLH) framework and the aggregate size of the AAA-rated AUD-denominated tranches in the transaction is less than $100 million.

 All data for each transaction must be submitted together at the same time to the RBA.
 Once submitted, the data will be quality tested and data that does not meet the RBA's validation standards will not be accepted.

 For further information about the Securitisation System Validations, refer to Support Material.

 The Securitisation System User Agreement is an agreement between the Reserve Bank and each Information Provider that is entered into via the Securitisation System (which also takes effect as an agreement between the Reserve Bank and each natural person that uses the Securitisation System on behalf of an Information Provider).
 The Agreement includes undertakings by the Reserve Bank regarding the confidentiality of the information provided via the Securitisation System.
 It also includes undertakings by the Information Provider regarding privacy and data quality.

-The Securitisation System User Agreement has been updated by the Reserve Bank and includes the following changes:
+The Securitisation System User Agreement was last updated in March 2019 by the Reserve Bank and included the following changes:

 - The Reserve Bank can use securitisations data to perform any of its functions or exercise any of its powers under any law.
 (Clause 1.2(b)(i), which already permits use under the Reserve Bank Act 1959 (Cth))